'Wheelers fall on dramatic final play

 Rudd and Zavier Steward also rushed for scores.
 Carlos Wiggins added a TD grab for QC.

-Neal accounted for 9 TDs in all, 5 on the ground to go with 74 rushing yards, plus 4 through the air on 14-for-17 passing for 199 yards.
+Neal accounted for 9 TDs in all, 4 on the ground to go with 74 rushing yards, plus 4 through the air on 14-for-17 passing for 199 yards, to go with the game-winning fumble recovery in the end zone.
 Three of Neal's TD passes came in the third quarter to stake the Barnstormers to a 46-41 edge.

 The 'Wheelers, who had their own comeback denied by a last-minute score in a 53-39 loss to Iowa on March 3 at the TaxSlayer Center, finish the regular season June 15 at Tucson.